Chart Color Schemes

 Redlynch is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Redlynch, as per the latest Census evaluation, 91.2% of dwellings were houses, with the remaining 8.9% being semi-detached, apartments, or other types of dwellings.
-In comparison, Non-Metro Qld had 80.8% houses and 19.2% other dwellings.
-Redlynch's home ownership rate was 27.1%, with mortgaged dwellings at 51.4% and rented ones at 21.5%.
-The median monthly mortgage repayment in the area was $1,800, higher than Non-Metro Qld's average of $1,733.
-The median weekly rent in Redlynch was $420, compared to Non-Metro Qld's $390.
-Nationally, Redlynch's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+In Redlynch, as per the latest Census evaluation, 91.2% of dwellings were houses with the remaining 8.9% comprising semi-detached homes, apartments, and other dwelling types.
+This differs from Non-Metro Qld where 80.8% of dwellings are houses and 19.2% are other types.
+Home ownership in Redlynch stood at 27.1%, with mortgaged dwellings at 51.4% and rented ones at 21.5%.
+The median monthly mortgage repayment was $1,800, above Non-Metro Qld's average of $1,733.
+Weekly rent in Redlynch averaged $420 compared to Non-Metro Qld's $390.
+Nationally, Redlynch's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $420 versus the national figure of $375.

 Frequently Asked Questions - Housing